 Effective Physical Movements

-Tai Chi and qi gong movements are often described as 'hydraulic movements', with expanding, compressing and spiralling motion that connects the whole body.
+The exercises are often described as 'hydraulic movements', with expanding, compressing and spiralling motion that connects the whole body.
 This is combined with diaphragmatic breathing, intention and purpose in a slow and relaxed manner.
-This total body movement is seen as the most effective exercise for enhancing the function of the lymph system when performed correctly and frequently.
+This total body movement is seen as an effective exercise for enhancing the function of the lymph system when performed correctly and frequently.

 Not all movements are equal however, the body needs to go through a complete range of motion.
 Walking and moving your arms and legs through your daily routine is not an effective form of exercise.
 These are seen as habitual postures and movements.
-Exercise should take you outside of this.
-That said not all Tai Chi and qi gong movements are equal either, as it depends on the knowledge and experience of your instructor in body mechanics.
+Exercise should take you outside your normal range of motion.
+That said not all Tai Chi and Qi Gong movements are equal either, as it depends on the knowledge and experience of your instructor.

-In Tai Chi and qi gong training, emphasis is placed on movements that use the 'Kua’.
-There’s no direct translation or body part in English for this area, which covers the inguinal groove through the pelvis, hip bones, hip joint and into the lower back.
-By increasing movement in the Kua, this aids softness, flexibility, strength and fluidity, which helps with the expand, compress and spiralling motion that activates the lymph system.
-The inguinal groove area also holds the largest amount of lymph nodes in the body, which is why Kua movements are of importance and quite unique to Tai Chi and qi gong training.
+In Tai Chi and Qi Gong training, the joints and soft tissue are taken through an internal massaging quality by expanding and compressing.
+All Tai Chi and Qi Gong movements use the 'Kua', a Chinese word covering the area of the inguinal groove through the pelvis, hip bones, hip joint and into the lower back.
+By increasing movement in the Kua, this aids softness, flexibility, strength and fluidity, which helps to pump lymph fluid around the lymph system.
+The inguinal groove area holds a large amount of lymph nodes, which are massaged by hip, waist, lower back and weight shifting movements unique to Tai Chi and Qi Gong training.

-The lymph system is not the only beneficiary of this pumping action, the circulation, cerebrospinal fluid, synovial fluid in the joints, cellular fluid and internal organs all work more efficiently when the body exercises.
+The lymph system is not the only beneficiary of this pumping action, the circulation, cerebrospinal fluid, synovial fluid in the joints, cellular fluid and internal organs all work more efficiently through body weight exercises.

 Move more, move better.....
-As the renowned Dave Hedges of Wild Geese Martial Arts once said “Motion is lotion”.
+As the renowned Dave Hedges of WG-Fit once said “Motion is lotion”.